willwooten/blake_will_shared_learning_depo/README.md

 [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### Step 3: Install VS Code
 This is software used for editing code.
-It is well intergrated with github, and works with all the languages you'll want to use.
+It is well integrated with github, and works with all the languages you'll want to use.

 [Install VS Code](https://code.visualstudio.com/docs/setup/linux)

 ## Basics
 I would suggest starting with Javascript and/or Python.
 They are the most basic and easy to use, while also being popular and widely used by business/websites.
-It is probably best to learn HTML/CSS as you go. **Google is your friend**.
+It is probably best to learn HTML/CSS as you go.
+**Google is your friend**.
 Any question you have, someone else already had the same question and posted it online at [stackoverflow](https://stackoverflow.com/) where they got an answer.
 For example, google "python turn list into string" and you will get your answer.
 #### Javascript
 Important language for web and app development.
 #### HTML